 There’s another common brand of phosphene worth talking about though, and those are pressure phosphenes.
-You’ve likely noticed that using your hands to press or massage closed eyes can produce some minor eyelid fireworks – these are, again, phosphenes, just a different kind.
+Notice how using your hands to press or massage your eyelids can produce some minor eyelid fireworks – these are, again, phosphenes, just a different kind.

 Like regular their calmer cousins, pressure phosphenes take on an extraordinarily diverse range of appearances.
 They’ve been variously described as patches of blue light, rings, auras, and simple light or dark patches.

 These occur thanks to mechanical force acting as a stimulant on eye cells, activating them and producing phosphenes.
-This generally comes in the form of eye rubbing (though we’d caution you not to overdo this, excess rubbing can damage eyes) but has a few other potential causes.
+This generally comes in the form of eye rubbing, but has a few other potential causes.

 Ever heard of someone “seeing stars” after a sharp blow to the head?
 Cliched, but not inaccurate – sudden physical force can easily produce a new batch of phosphenes.
 Sneezes and other violent, quick movements can also rattle your eyes into producing some bright spots.

 You’ll also find some much more uncommon varieties of phosphenes.
 For example, they’ve been noted in patients exposed to high magnetic forces.
 Electrical phosphenes deserve a special mention.
-These blobby patches of light may resemble other phosphenes, but they’re created completely differently.
+These blobby patches of light may resemble other phosphenes, but they happen completely differently.
 They’re actually born in research labs, where scientists have produced them by electrically stimulating patients’ brains.